-When packing plein air stuff, don’t take too much equipment.
+When packing plein-air gear, don’t take too much equipment.

-It’s possible, that searching for a suitable view will take time.
-You won’t be able to enjoy the long walk because of your heavy bag.
+It’s possible that searching for a suitable view will take time.
+You won’t be able to enjoy the long walk if you have a heavy bag.

 Your Basic Kit for Painting Outdoors